tkrn/pivmugc/README.md

 be resized but it is recommended to keep the logo less than 200px by 200px.

 ###### RAM_DISK
-RAM_DISK is likely one of the most import variables in this configuration.
-On most system /tmp is generally a location on the filesystem.
-Due to the RaspberryPi nature, /tmp is on an SDcard by default.
-Because of this, the SDcard introduces an increase in write response time.
-To help mitigate temporary files creation, we'll create a small temporary filesytem out of RAM for a better response time.
+RAM_DISK is likely one of the most import components to increase the speed of the Raspberry Pi.
+On unix-based systems, /tmp is a location on the filesystem that resides on hard drive.
+Due to the Raspberry Pi nature,/tmp is on an SDcard by default.
+Because of this, the SDcard introduces increased response times.
+To help performance during use temporary files creation, the system will write to temporary filesytem that is carved out of RAM for better response times.
+This is automatically created in the installation script or see the manual installation for RAM_DISK creation above.

-For a manual installation, complete the following to create a RAM disk:

-> sudo mkdir /var/tmp

-> sudo echo 'tmpfs /var/tmp tmpfs nodev,nosuid,size=96M 0 0' >> /etc/fstab

-> sudo mount -a

-### Usage
-The following pages will allow to perform the following functions by URL.

-* /checkin - Default homepage.
-Allows checkin of preregistered guests.
-* /register - Allows for walk-in guests to register.
-* /reprint - Reprint name tags for those who are already checked in.
-* /admin - Administration functions for pivmugc.
-Import/export data.

-        Default Administration Credentials: admin/pivmugc

 #### Included 3rd-party package versions: